ArinTorney/cpp-tools-and-codes/dynamictyping/README.md

 9 June 2022: Till now over the previously ready things, `operator+` is ready, and `print` and `input` functions are ready.
 # Testing
-This project is being tested with GCC 11, but compatibility with GCC 9 and Clang 9 may be kept.
+This project is being tested with GCC 11, but compatibility with GCC 9 and Clang 9 will be kept.
+# License
+This project is licensed under Apache License 2.0
 # Plan
 Stage 1.
 To make a class which can store value of any commonly used primitive or string type.
 Stage 2: To make a class which can store value of any commonly used non-primitive type, like the current `var`, `var*`, or maybe even `std::vector<var>`, `std::unordered_map<var>` etc.